chriswilty/weather-service/README.md

 #### Requests

 - `GET http: /api/weather-service/current/[location]`

   Retrieves the current weather for a given location.

+  Location can either be a place name, e.g. "Edinburgh, GB", or a numeric ID as provided by Open Weather Map, e.g. 2650225 is the ID for Edinburgh, GB.

+  Retrieving by ID is preferable, as it removes the ambiguity of searching by place name, which can match several locations.

-  It is strongly recommended to provide a two-letter country code in your query.
+  When searching by name, it is strongly recommended to provide a two-letter country code in your query.
 For example, a search for "Wellington" will return weather for Wellington, New Zealand, but maybe you meant Wellington in India, South Africa, or Australia (there are two of those)?

   Additionally, for unambiguous results it is recommended to be as specific as possible when querying a location.
 For example, a search for "Newcastle, GB" will return weather for Newcastle